 Today, the cabin is a famous part of Dinosaur Provincial Park.
 Displays and signs were installed in the cabin to educate visitors on Ware’s story and why he was influential in the area.

 The cabin is located near the visitor centre and is open to visitors on weekends in July and August.
-If you want to visit the cabin outside of these months, tours are provided by appointment.
+Tours are provided by appointment outside of these months.

 Drive The Scenic Loop

-The Scenic Loop is a 3.2-kilometre-long gravel road that goes around the eastern perimeter of Dinosaur Provincial Park.
+The Scenic Loop is a 3.2-kilometre-long gravel road that circles Dinosaur Provincial Park’s eastern perimeter.
 The road is a one-way loop that starts near the campgrounds and takes visitors around the badlands.

-From the Scenic Loop, you can access 3 of the park’s trails and 2 fossil display houses.
+You can access 3 of the park’s trails and 2 fossil display houses from the Scenic Loop.
 In addition to the attractions along the route, it provides stunning views of the park as you drive.
 The Scenic Loop can be driven, biked, or walked.
-The amenities have designated parking areas since bikes and vehicles are not allowed on the hiking trails.
+The amenities have designated parking areas since bikes and vehicles are prohibited on hiking trails.

 Paddle Along The Red Deer River

 A unique way to experience Dinosaur Provincial Park is by water.
 Seeing the park from the river provides a different perspective of the trees, rock formations, and badlands.
-The Red Deer River flows along the north side of the park and features several access points.
+The Red Deer River flows along the park’s north side and features several access points.

-Canoes and kayaks are allowed out on the Red Deer River.
-The most convenient access point is located near the comfort camping site.
-However, there are no kayak or canoe rentals at Dinosaur Provincial Park, so you will need to bring your own or rent them from a local business.
+Canoes and kayaks are allowed on the Red Deer River.
+The most convenient access point is near the comfort camping site.
+However, Dinosaur Provincial Park does not rent kayaks or canoes, so you will need to bring your own or rent one from a local business.

 Dinosaur Provincial Park is a Scenic Holiday Destination in Canada